SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 | 1<br>999 | 999 |
 | 0 | 0 |

-#### Hints and pointers
+#### Hints and Guidelines

-Можем да решим задачата за сумиране на числа по следния начин:
+We can solve the problem with summing up numbers in the following way:
  - Read the input number **`n`**.
  - We start with a sum that initially equals zero **`sum = 0`**.
  - We run a loop from 1 to **`args.length`**.
 On each step of the loop we read the number **`args[i]`** and add it to the sum **`sum`**.